Orthognathic Surgery (Jaw Surgery)

 - The surgery is performed in the hospital and can last between one to four hours.

-- Hospital stays of one to three days are normal.
+- Hospital stays of one to two days are normal.

-- Braces are maintained during surgery and may need to be removed six to twelve months after surgery.
+- Braces are maintained during surgery and will need to be removed six to twelve months after surgery.

 - The greatest impact of orthognathic surgery is the recovery phase.

-- Patients typically may be off work/school from two weeks to one month after surgery.
+- Patients will typically be off work/school from two weeks to one month after surgery.

 function may take one year.